WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 #### Integration

 It would be also beneficial and not difficult to integrate Wasabi into existing .NET softwares directly, like [BTCPay](https://github.com/btcpayserver/btcpayserver).
+But WabiSabi should be easily usable by software written in other languages.
 #### Libraries

 #### Bitcoin Full Node integration